daveWid/cactus/README.md

 For loading you can use either `\Cactus\Loading::LAZY` or `\Cactus\Loading::EAGER`.
 Cactus loads relationship using the lazy method by default.
 Eagerly loaded relationships are loaded in a way to avoid the N+1 select problem.

+## Framework Drivers

+Instead of needed to rely on the PDO class, Cactus also comes bundled with drivers for the different php frameworks.

+### Kohana

+Cactus has a driver and entity for the [Kohana](http://www.kohanaframework.org) framework.

+To use the driver, you will need to activate the database module and set your database configuration as you normally would.
+Your driver classes will then need to extend `\Cactus\Kohana\Driver` instead of `\Cactus\PDO\Driver`.
+The Kohana driver uses the query builder classes to create queries.

+To use the Kohana based entity class your entities will need to extend `\Cactus\Kohana\Entity`.
+The Kohana entity class adds in validation and error messages that are based on the built-in Validation library.

 ## API